martinmolin/skytable-dotnet/README.md

 ## Introduction

 The .NET driver for Skytable is a client driver for the free and open source NoSQL database [Skytable](https://github.com/skytable/skytable) ported from the official [Skytable client](https://github.com/skytable/client-rust).
 First, go ahead and install Skytable by following the instructions [here](https://docs.skytable.io/getting-started).
 This library supports all Skytable versions that work with the [Skyhash 1.1 Protocol](https://docs.skytable.io/protocol/skyhash).
-This version of the library was tested with the latest Skytable release (release [0.7.0-beta.1](https://github.com/skytable/skytable/releases/tag/v0.7.0-beta.1)).
+This version of the library was tested with the latest Skytable release (release [0.7.0](https://github.com/skytable/skytable/releases/tag/v0.7.0)).

 ## Using this library

-This library only ships with the bare minimum that is required for interacting with Skytable.
 Once you have Skytable installed and running, you're ready to try the example!

 Example usage:
 ```cs